ranizilpelwar/tic_tac_toe_rz/README.md

 To run the tests, use the following commands on the terminal:

+Install the tools: bundle install

-For Test::Unit: rake run_tests
+For Test::Unit tests: rake run_tests

-For RSpec: rspec
+For RSpec tests: rspec

-For Cucumber: cucumber
+For Cucumber tests: cucumber